The Fast Evolving, Tremendous and Blue Superoutburst in ASASSN-21au Reveals a Dichotomy in the Outbursts of Long-period AM CVns: Discussion

 It is unclear why instabilities were not observed in SDSS~0807\footnote{Given the slightly blue color evolution of SDSS~0807 near the peak of the outburst, \cite{2021RS} discussed the possibility that disk instabilities could have been developed during that phase.
-However, despite that scenario cannot be discarded, it is not very likely considering the observed values of g-r in that phase and the timescales expected from the DIM as discussed in this paper, which were not observed in the case of SDSS~0807.} and SDSS~1137 but under an enhanced mass-transfer scenario, the value of the mass-transfer rate could have been low enough such that the condition $\dot M_{\rm crit}^- (r_{\rm in}) > \dot M$ was never violated.
-Brightness increases have been observed to exist previous to DIM outbursts in other accreting WDs such as SS~Cyg and X-ray binaries \citep[e.g.][]{2016Bernardini, 2020Goodwin, 2021Kimura}.
-However, we point out that one should be cautious when comparing such phenomena to the event here presented given the difference in mass-transfer rates, as well as in the secondary's structure and composition.
+However, despite that scenario cannot be discarded, it is not very likely considering the observed values of g-r in that phase and the timescales expected from the DIM as discussed in this paper, which were not observed in the case of SDSS~0807.} and SDSS~1137 but under an enhanced mass-transfer scenario, the mass-transfer rate could have been low enough such that the condition $\dot M_{\rm crit}^- (r_{\rm in}) > \dot M$ was never violated.
+As mentioned before, brightness increases have been observed to exist previous to DIM outbursts in other accreting WDs (e.g. SS~Cyg) and X-ray binaries \citep[e.g.][]{2016Bernardini, 2020Goodwin, 2021Kimura}.
+However, we point out that one should be cautious when comparing such phenomena to the event presented in this manuscript given the difference in mass-transfer rates, as well as in the secondary's structure and composition.
 For example, SS~Cyg has a mass-transfer rate in quiescence which is $\sim4$ orders of magnitude larger \citep{2013MillerJones} than that expected for ASASSN-21au, SDSS~0807 or SDSS~1137, which for CVs, places SS~Cyg well within the expected unstable regime of the DIM, producing then consistent results with that model.
-On the other hand, AM~CVns systems with long orbital periods must have a mass-transfer rate higher than the secular mean for a disk instability to be triggered and, as discussed in previous sections, when the value of the mass transfer rate is extremely low, it can lead to different disk behavior.
+On the other hand, AM~CVns systems with long orbital periods must have a mass-transfer rate higher than the secular mean for a disk instability to be triggered, and, as discussed previously, when the value of the mass transfer rate is extremely low, it can lead to different disk behavior.